 It's important to consider when choosing between a tracker-rate mortgage, a fixed-rate or a capped-tracker mortgage what the likely changes to bank base rate may be over the term of the mortgage.

 In a rising interest rate environment, a capped-rate may underperform against both fixed-rates and trackers if the capped-rate is a lot higher than a good fixed-rate deal and if the margin over base rate is considerably higher than a tracker product.

 Conversely in a falling interest rate environment, the capped product may underperform against a similar tracker again if the extra margin is considerably higher and also if the floor rate is quite high.

 Care should be taken when arranging a Capped rate that it offers true value money.

 You tend to see the release of capped-rate mortgage products when fears of interest rate rises are high, with dubiously high capped rates which outweigh any benefit over fixed rates widely available.

 - Have an upper limit on interest rates and payments

 - Good for budgeting and avoiding big interest rate rises

 - Tracker element can allow you to benefit from rate reductions

-- May be less competitive than similar tracker or fixed rates
+- Could be less competitive than a similar tracker or fixed rate

 - Floor rate may restrict reductions in interest payments